mlswg/mls-extensions/draft-ietf-mls-extensions.md

 RFC EDITOR PLEASE DELETE THIS SECTION.

 draft-07
+- remove targeted messages altogether with intention to publish it as a separate document
 - assign self_remove proposal to a non duplicate number (0x000a)
 - refactor TargetedMessage to no longer use structs removed from when it was a "safe extension"